cdisc-org/DataExchange-DatasetJson/doc/compressed-dataset-json1-1.md

 1. Correctly compress Dataset-NDJSON content using the zLib compression algorithm
 2. Successfully decompress DSJC files and interpret the content as Dataset-NDJSON
-3. Handle errors gracefully as specified in section 8.3
+3. Handle errors gracefully as specified in section [Error Handling](#errorhandling).
 4. Preserve all semantic information from the original Dataset-JSON content